 The best way to get them started is to give them a broom and teach them to sweep the floor patiently.
 The best age for children to begin sweeping is between the age of 7 to 8 years.
 Parents can keep their children beside them while cleaning in the initial stage, and soon they will learn the tactics very quickly.

 Young kids can hold the dustpan and help elders who are sweeping.
 Starting this way will help children gain interest in sweeping.
-Older kids say between ages 10 and above can begin sweeping themselves and also learn to use other cleaning gadgets in the home.
+Older kids, say between ages ten and above, can begin sweeping themselves and learn to use other cleaning gadgets in the home.

 Teach Children How to Mop a Floor: